microsoft/NetPerfTest/README.md

 ProcessCommands -DestIp DestinationMachineIP -SrcIp SourceMachineIP -CommandsDir C:\Temp\MyDirectoryForTesting\msdbg.CurrentMachineName.perftest -SrcIpUserName SrcDomain\SrcUserName -DestIpUserName DestDomain\DestUserName
 ```

 You will be prompted for password for both credentials.
-Don’t worry, it’s a Secure-string so your password will not be displayed or stored in clear text at any point.
+Don't worry, it's a Secure-string so your password will not be displayed or stored in clear text at any point.

 ```PowerShell commands
 Import-Module -Force .\runPerftool.psm1